KinsonDigital/VersionMiner/Documentation/ReleaseNotes/Preview-Release-Notes-TEMPLATE.md

 <div algn="center">

-As with all software, there is always a chance for issues and bugs, especially for preview releases.
+As with all software, there is always a chance for issues and bugs, especially for preview releases,
-Which is why your input is greatly appreciated. 🙏🏼
+which is why your input is greatly appreciated. 🙏🏼
 </div>

 ---